 Skinner - Operant Conditioning

+By the 1920s, John B. Watson had left academic psychology, and other behaviorists were becoming influential, proposing new forms of learning other than classical conditioning.
 Perhaps the most important of these was Burrhus Frederic Skinner.
-Although, for obvious reasons he is more commonly known as B.F.
+Although, for obvious reasons, he is more commonly known as B.F.
 Skinner.

-Skinner's views were slightly less extreme than those of Watson.
+Skinner's views were slightly less extreme than those of Watson (1913).
 Skinner believed that we do have such a thing as a mind, but that it is simply more productive to study observable behavior rather than internal mental events.

-Skinner believed that the best way to understand behavior is to look at the causes of an action and its consequences.
+The work of Skinner was rooted in a view that classical conditioning was far too simplistic to be a complete explanation of complex human behavior.
+He believed that the best way to understand behavior is to look at the causes of an action and its consequences.
 He called this approach operant conditioning.

 BF Skinner: Operant Conditioning

-Skinner is regarded as the father of Operant Conditioning, but his work was based on Thorndike’s law of effect.
+Skinner is regarded as the father of Operant Conditioning, but his work was based on Thorndike’s (1905) law of effect.
 Skinner introduced a new term into the Law of Effect - Reinforcement.
-Behavior which is reinforced tends to be repeated (i.e. strengthened); behavior which is not reinforced tends to die out-or be extinguished (i.e. weakened).
+Behavior which is reinforced tends to be repeated (i.e., strengthened); behavior which is not reinforced tends to die out-or be extinguished (i.e., weakened).

 B.F.
 Skinner (1938) coined the term operant conditioning; it means roughly changing of behavior by the use of reinforcement which is given after the desired response.
 Skinner identified three types of responses or operant that can follow behavior.